 - Letter to Placement Employers

-For more detailed information on uploading your internship, and to consult a list of frequently asked questions, please see this document, external link.
+For more detailed information on uploading your internship, and to consult a list of frequently asked questions, please see the How to Internship, external link, external link.

-For information about uploading a Career Centre workshop onto the FITS portal, please see this document. , external link
+For information about uploading a Career Centre workshop onto the FITS portal, please see How to Workshop with Career Centre, external link, external link.

 Finding an Opportunity